J94k/CodeBase/README.md

 # 🗑️ CodeBase

-- trash solutions for easy problems
+- Trash solutions for coding problems
-- scripts for different s\*it
+- Scripts for different s\*it
+- Test code